edskate/English-Connect-01/README.md

 - Learning 01
 - Where You go to study
 - When are you going to study?
-- How  are you going yo study?
+- How  are you going To study?